 Top Educational Toys for Children’s Christmas Gifts

 STEM toys focus on development of motor and social skills and encourage active team play exploring children’s creative and imaginative side.
-These educational toys also enhance language, reading and writing, math, logic, computer and programming skills.
-Some allow them to discover science, nature and exploration.
+These educational toys also enhance language, reading, writing, math, logic, computer and programming skills.
+Some also allow them to discover science, nature and exploration.

 I personally love STEM toys, they’re a win-win in my book.
-Not only do our kids enjoy playing learning toys, but they also allow provide me a little “Mom time” keeping the kids are occupied.
-Every stay at home mom ever can agree moms need time every once in a while, to keep our sanity!
+Not only do our kids enjoy playing with learning toys, but they also provide me a little “Mom time” keeping the kids occupied.
+When cooped up indoors, every mom can agree, moms need time to ourselves every once in a while, to keep our sanity!

-So if you are looking for toys to keep your kids’ neurons firing, here are a few of the top educational / STEM toys that I have found this year:
+So if you are looking for toys to keep your kids’ neurons firing, here are a few of the top educational/STEM toys I have found this year:

 Fisher-Price Think and Learn Code-a-Pillar This is for preschool age kids.
 It comes with a motorized head that lights up and makes sound and eight other segments that when put together in certain ways perform a variety of motions.
 You try to put the caterpillar together to reach an ending point.
 This is all about trial and error and problem solving.

-LeapFrog Pretty much anything from the LeapFrog Company our kidsw have loved.
-And, there is something for every kid’s interest.
+LeapFrog Pretty much anything from the LeapFrog Company our kids have loved.
+There is something for every child’s interest.
 One of our favorites is the LeapReader.
-This is a pen with different books and as your drag the electronic pen over the words on the page it reads the book for them.
-You can then buy different books and load them into the pens internal storage.
-This is great as your child is learning to read at their pace, plus it helps with the hand eye coordination.
-Another one from LeapFrog my boys love is the LeapPad, where you can load different learning games them to play.
+This is a pen with different books and as you drag the electronic pen over the words and it reads the book for them.
+You can buy different books and load them into the pens internal storage.
+This is great as your child learns to read at their pace, plus it helps with the hand eye coordination.
+Another one from LeapFrog my boys love is the LeapPad, you can load different learning games them to play.

 There are so many great options out there and I hope my recommendation get you started in finding STEM toys for you loved ones.
-It is rewarding to find a toy or game that my kids enjoy and I know is helping their brain develop.
+It is rewarding to find a toy or game that my kids enjoy and helps their brain develop.
 Have a great holiday season!